BrandonKi/BrandonKi.github.io/.src/blog/factorio_nn.md

 The full end goal is [MNIST](https://en.wikipedia.org/wiki/MNIST_database)(aka handwritten digit recognition), but first I'll start with a simpler example as a proof of concept, [XOR](https://en.wikipedia.org/wiki/Exclusive_or).

-Initially the plan is to train the neural network in Python then manually enter the weights/biases into factorio.
-After I'm sure it's feasible then the weights will probably be generated automatically instead.
+Initially the plan is to train the neural network in Python then manually enter the weights/biases into Factorio.
+After I'm sure it's feasible, I will probably automatically generate the weights as an ingame blueprint instead.

+## XOR Neural Network

-Anyway, back to XOR, this is a classic problem often used as a "[Hello, World!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)" problem for neural networks.
+This is a classic problem often used as a "[Hello, World!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)" problem for neural networks.
-XOR is a logic gate, for anyone that doesn't know already, the truth table is for XOR.
+XOR is a logic gate, for anyone that doesn't know already, this is the truth table is for XOR.
 If you've never encountered a truth table before, this is just showing the corresponding output given specific inputs.
-Tldr, XOR outputs 1 if one and only one of it's inputs is true.
+Tldr, XOR outputs $1$ if and only if one of it's inputs is true.

 ![Truth table for XOR](xor_truth_table.png)

+### Architecture

 Now onto the neural network architecture for this function.
 First, starting with the obvious part, we will need two inputs and a single output.
 Then for the hidden layer, I will choose a size of four.
 The resulting network is below.

 ![xor neural network diagram](xor_nn.png)

+#### ReLU

-For the input and hidden layer I used the ReLU activation function.
+For the hidden layer I used the ReLU activation function.
 ReLU is a simple function, but it serves it's purpose, introducing non-linearity into the network.
 Non-linearity is what enables neural networks to learn complex patterns.

 $$f(x) = max(0, x)$$

+#### Sigmoid

 For the output layer it's common to use the sigmoid activation function for binary classification problem, which XOR is.
 Sigmoid's output is a value between 0 and 1, and can be interpreted as a probability.
 It's often defined by the following:

 $$\\sigma(x) = \\frac{1}{1+\e^{-x}}$$

-remove final layer sigmoid activation, explain why it's possible

-Additionally, since we don't care about the actual output probablities and just the final decision it's actually very simple to remove the sigmoid activation from the final layer during inference.
+Additionally, since we don't care about the actual output probablities and just the final decision it's actually very simple to remove the sigmoid activation from the final layer during inference(however it is still needed during training for this to work).

+Here's a graph of the sigmoid function.

 ![sigmoid graph](sigmoid_graph.png)

-can just check if the input (x) is greater than 0 and if so then output is 1 else 0
+As you can see, when the input(x coordinate) is $< 0$, then the output(y coordinate) is less than $0.5$.
+Also, remember we are treating this output as a probablity that the XOR result is equal to $1$.
+So if the output is $0.5$ then that essentially means "there is a 50% chance the result is $1$.
+So looking at the graph, we can actually see that at $x = 0$ is when the transition happens.
+If the output falls on the left of the y-axis then the XOR result is predicted to be $0$ and if the output is on the right of the y-axis, then the XOR result is predicted to be $1$.
+So instead of using the sigmoid function at inference-time, we can instead just check if the would-be sigmoid input is greater or less than $0$.
+This may seem like an insignificant side quest, but remember, anything we need to run during inference must be implemented in Factorio, and a simple comparison operation is much easier than the sigmoid formula above.

+So the formula on the left is replaced by the one on the right:

+$$y = \\sigma(x) = \\frac{1}{1+\e^{-x}} \\quad \\longrightarrow \\quad y = x > 0$$

+#### Quantization

+Additionally, another problem that I ran into is neural networks often use floating point numbers for weights/biases, and Factorio doesn't have floating point numbers($1.4, 2.5$), only integers are supported($1, 4, 7$).
+As a result, I need to figure out a way to translate floats to ints.
+This transformation is called [quantization](https://en.wikipedia.org/wiki/Quantization), and there are many different ways to do it.
+For this neural network I can just multiply all the weights and biases by $1000$ and round them to the nearest integer.
+This is a simple way to convert floating point numbers to integers, this is effectively throwing away all the other decimal places of precision and using just four of them though, so it's not ideal by any means.
+There are plenty of more advanced techniques[^1].

-multiply weights/biases by 1000 because factorio doesn't support floating point numbers (can briefly touch on forms of quantizatio as welln)
+multiply weights/biases by 1000 because factorio doesn't support floating point numbers (can briefly touch on forms of quantization as well)

 explain XOR Factorio image/blueprint

+Also, here is the Factorio blueprint string so you can import it into your own game, I will be providing blueprint strings in these boxes for the rest of the blog post.
+(Click the copy button in the top right!)

 ```
 0eNrlm22P4jYQgP9K5Y+tudqeyRtS+xOuUj9VWq1QAN9dpBBoCNeeVvz3ztiwsGzCbXy9lhDtl2H8MjMPtscv7JOYlzu7qYuqEdMnUSzW1VZMH57EtvhY5SXrqnxlxVTkddF8WtmmWEwW69W8qPJmXYu9FEW1tH+Lqd7LllbcX5NXTXsbs3+UwlZN0RTWm3Ufvsyq3Wpua+pUXutIis16S23XFVuk/ibZu0iKLySk7yIysyxqu/Dl2kjuo6nX5WxuP+WfC+qAWm19he1LmTw5hiXFh6JsbH2pPfi1tM6zeueaTjZlXlWWXftzl5cUClWp1vWKoLD91SavnetT8YtT7Ji7AUz3j/S3Z4YXCExPBMkgEajO+EFeH4Etg8DHn1zGj+3hn7qdUfGyeGbxoai3zezVkO4Il2xtuWT5usVu87HOl/a86npjiYJzS/xIMax3zWbXvKFpKyMMZRSPh1HUm1HyfcdRS8RdcLpxnjP66ZsZxedzulja+jog7Afo0OcFnfNPD31gvVhKfhWcSnz0HQnsNYL2BScJzTnR3eScNBQBDgnBREM3giw07Q4MQaahk4FWoXkFxpNXtA6FZEYEyYRmXxhP9tUQlH7hvtKvxn4rrzouvG+dTrew7oLJ4u5lN+pHADoJ3HTqoQ2I7mYQ910wzPgW1dNOdUusy0mZrzYt64TG4wDRDk4bjkVRL3ZFM7NVPi/tUkwpUiuf1c+I+q2ox+FLs/T1gtEaUt+dp4avx/ato/0ysH/pYkNnobtsPah5TieN7sstFcpADeqwlSZRNwMdetRQwxoHVyGYwKyvBpT1JwjxlYteCESgB4QgQtMNAANzvhpPzjdRICM9Ika99474fRnd4FnTJH0ZJf8Xo9MmUiulXoL4+QqILpTtPNI37aXT/2Qn3T0Iem+oTdbzjKBu/YgAKvSIoG7zhNB9CIbQq8URJUQwgYxGlBABAm9f1XgSImDI5au6r7tXiMKOIIM6hBnQWfeSG3jvOKYVN/SBHIZ0XaHjpPukCqEP5OZubq0g9IEchvU+fm0YYOj7OI7op2mhe9hoRIxCX8dxPPszDHocx/vanyEG5p14oKmXwP1FTrOxBy21BKkf5YMhKXISSJJTaZyIpGQJqThxxUjFoA7KY3FEUuykmCTtxZTaaOUaZSwaJ5LmuX+SkfVOZl905uvokxGST3UMy+Blds5485rdI6uuLUUhzUFmb4z3RidcJ/X6lPvXXs8yeltGMQ/tgTg2BzhMx6CXgWWPyjgYhMHLz7ZMdCbHXCf2dZw/idcnLHsOhvmAR8VhS/DxOhm9n8AcwMcO7A/4WMCc6ZkJ+eNk5gCeA7APNNvZB2AOeLDFdtF/L8jfBXq7yLGjjxf1mZ5tIduiQVQ0dkWD7PS/DlKU+dzSHBR//Pb7D+/fk+IzDWo3N6LYZJhlURTpFGPc7/8BPvrOXg==
 ```

+### Factorio XOR Implementation

 ![XOR neural network implemented in factorio](factorio_XOR.png)

+explain... label important parts...

+## MNIST Neural Network

+next, I'm ready to tackle the full problem...

-next, try some simple nns on MNIST and report accuracy:
+first try some simple nns on MNIST and report accuracy:

 ```
 784 -> 128 -> 10:
 784 -> 64 -> 10:
 ```

+### Binarize

 however, the pixel input is grayscale, lamps in factorio are either on or off(1/0) so need to binarize inputs mention loss in accuracy, for ex. `96.84% -> 96.51%`

+### Reduce Input Size

-also, `784` is a lot if inputs, will need to do a `1x784 \* 784x128` matrix multiplication try downscaling to a few resolutions,
+also, `784` is a lot if inputs, will need to do a `1x784 \* 784x128` matrix multiplication not easy in Factorio...

+#### Downscaling

+try downscaling to a few different resolutions,

 ```
 28x28: 96.51%